 A flexible approach to delivery is offered to students depending on their work/life experience and individual needs.
 Students may attend the course on consecutive days or, they have an option to attend in 1 or 2 blocks over a period of time.

-Your course fees are due immediately after commencing the course unless an instalment payment plan has been negotiated.
+A $500 deposit is due upon enrolment to confirm your position on the course.
+Your remaining course fees are due immediately after commencing the course unless an instalment payment plan has been negotiated.
 Applications for an instalment payment plan are based on individual circumstances and are not automatically granted.

 Should you wish cancel your enrolment, please notify us at your earliest convenience and note that course deposits are an application fee and are NOT refundable.